yukikamome316/MCSE-Editor/README.md

 https://github.com/Yukikamome316/MCSE-Editor/releases

 # Issues
-Please report it to Issues if you were to find several things bad!
+I would appriciate if you could report it if you were to find several things bad!